OpenTreeOfLife/otcetera/supertree/README.md

 subproblems moved from `step_7_scratch/export-sub-temp` to `step_7`, but that directory is likely to be incomplete if the `move-subproblems-if-differing.py` step did not succeed.
 Use `step_7_scratch/export-sub-temp` if you just want the subproblems!

+# Note about old version of the pipeline
+There is some cruft from a previous stab at the pipeline (see [here](./cruft/README.md)).
+I'm in the process of refactoring to agree with the pipeline described in the doc subdir:
+`../doc/summarizing-taxonomy-plus-trees.tex` (also occasionally posted to
+    [this spot](phylo.bio.ku.edu/ot/summarizing-taxonomy-plus-trees.pdf) on the Holder lab site).
+Each of the steps in section 2 of that doc are mapped to `step_#` directories in this new system.
+So `step_1` is described in section 2.1 of that doc; `step_2` is section 2.2; *etc*.